 Binary Search in C++

-If our containers have many objects, or we’re doing the search frequently, this can affect performance.
-They’re referred to as examples of linear scaling, as how long they take to run scales in proportion to the number of objects in the container.
+If our containers have many objects or we're searching frequently, this can degrade our performance.
+These are algorithms - that is, they scale linearly with the size of the collection we're searching.
 If we double the number of objects, the algorithm takes twice as long to complete on average.

 If our container is sorted, we can instead use binary search algorithms, which have better performance.